-The CLEAR option erases all administered data-static programming, HTTP and HTTPS server programming, and user settings including Contact button labels and locally programmed Feature button labels, and restores all such data to default values.
+The CLEAR option erases all administered data-static programming, file server and call server programming, and user settings including Contact button labels and locally programmed Feature button labels, and restores all such data to default values.
 The CLEAR option does not affect the software load itself.
 If you have upgraded the telephone, the telephone retains the latest software.
 Once you have cleared a telephone, you can administer it normally.